-- Assess and minimise the impact of fisheries for stocks subject to TACs on non-quota species and other marine life.
-For example, high numbers of dab are caught in the plaice and sole fishery in the North Sea, but mostly discarded, with a discard rate of 89%.
-This should be addressed by setting TACs for the relevant target stocks at lower levels and implementing effective bycatch reduction measures to minimise the impact on associated non-quota stocks. - Ensure that the prohibited species list in the TAC and quota regulation has clear criteria for uplisting and removal of species.
+- Ensure that the prohibited species list in the TAC and quota regulation has clear criteria for uplisting and removal of species.
 There is a clear need for transparent criteria for the listing of prohibited species to ensure that species that are in need of protection can be listed and species that have recovered can be sustainably exploited again. - Continue implementing measures to manage bycatches of sea bass in commercial fisheries and to manage recreational removals of sea bass.
-Given that the spawning stock biomass is projected to decrease based on ICES headline advice, catches should be limited to well below the headline advice to allow for a continued recovery of the stock. - Add European eel to the prohibited species list, stop all targeted fishing for eel, both commercial and recreational, and urgently introduce measures that address habitat loss and water quality in priority areas.
-European eel is a shared stock with UK and other countries and is subject to targeted fishing in both the EU and many other countries, despite being listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).31 The most recent scientific advice from ICES on fishing opportunities for eel,32 provided to both the EU and the UK, is zero catch of all life stages and in all habitats, including eels used for restocking and aquaculture.
-It also includes advice for bringing all other anthropogenic mortalities as close to zero as possible, highlighting the need to protect eels more generally to support recovery of the population.
+Given that the spawning stock biomass is still below MSY Btrigger and projected to decrease based on ICES headline advice, catches should be limited to well below the headline advice to allow for a continued recovery of the stock. - Add European eel to the prohibited species list, stop all targeted fishing for eel, both commercial and recreational, and urgently introduce measures that address habitat loss and water quality in priority areas.
+European eel is a shared stock with the UK and other countries and is subject to targeted fishing in both the EU and many other countries, despite being listed as Critically Endangered by the International Union for Conservation of Nature (IUCN).
+The most recent scientific advice from ICES on fishing opportunities for eel, provided to both the EU and the UK, is zero catch of all life stages and in all habitats, including eels used for restocking and aquaculture.
+It also includes advice to bring all other anthropogenic mortalities to zero and to urgently restore habitats ensuring connectivity and water quality to support recovery of the population.